 “Yeah, he talked to me,”

 “Niko needs peace of mind for the next job.”
 Sash returned to his task.
-“The strife between us isn’t helping,”
+“The strife between us isn’t helping him,”

 “I’m leaving before that.”
-Sash wrapped black tape around loose wires.
-“Will you go home before the trick-and-treat holiday?”
+Sash wrapped black tape around some loose wires.
+“Will you go home before the trick-and-treat holiday, Andrej?”

-Andrew grabbed his discarded shirt.
+Andrew collected his discarded shirt.
 “Well, this was fun,”

 He slowly turned.
 “What business is that of yours?”

-“A few moments ago, I was close enough to that vein between your hips to kiss it.”
+“A few moments ago, I was close enough to that vein above your cock hairs to kiss it.”
 Sash turned on the AC unit, sending cool air over Andrew’s bare feet.
 “We are each other’s business, yes, Andrej?”